Skip to main content

 These initial responses create a cascade of effects that ripple throughout the endocrine system.
 For the individual on hormone therapy, these are not just abstract biochemical events.
 They are direct modulators of the very systems your therapy is designed to support.

 The decrease in insulin, for example, can improve insulin sensitivity, a powerful benefit that can enhance the effectiveness of therapies aimed at metabolic health.
-The increase in can work synergistically with protocols designed for tissue repair and body composition.
+The increase in growth hormone can work synergistically with protocols designed for tissue repair and body composition.
 The potential decrease in active thyroid hormone (T3), however, highlights the need for careful calibration and monitoring.
 Each of these changes represents a point of interaction, a clinical variable to be understood and managed with precision.

 Intermediate